YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 When you boot a guest virtual machine, booting it “headless” (i.e., without a console - no keyboard and mouse attached), means that the host (you) always has control of the keyboard and mouse.
 If it is not headless, ownership of the keyboard or mouse may need to toggle between the host and guest.
 The software you use for virtualization determines how to transfer control.

-With kvm / QEMU, use the Ctrl-Alt key combination to toggle ownership of the mouse and keyboard between host and guest.
+With kvm / QEMU virtual machines, use the Ctrl-Alt key combination to toggle ownership of the mouse and keyboard between host and guest.
 Even if the host owns the keyboard, you can type into the guest console when it has focus, but not the other way around.
 Mouse clicks are visible to only the machine, host or guest, that owns the mouse.

 ++++++++++++++++++
 Terminal Emulation